NaitWatch/Blob/README.md

-# Blob (Minimal .net framework packager of files in folders)
+# Blob (Minimal .net framework packager for files in folders)

 Description coming soon, see picture for main usage... ;)